EBI-Metagenomics/genomes-catalogue-pipeline/README.md

 export PATH=${PATH}:docker/python3_scripts:docker/genomes-catalog-update/scripts
 ``` -->

-## Run
+## Running the pipeline

-**Note 1**: You can manually change parameters of MMseqs2 for protein clustering in your YML file (arguments mmseqs_limit_i, mmseq_limit_annotation, mmseqs_limit_c)</b>

-**Note 2**: Pipeline currently doesn't support GTDB-Tk and will skip this step.

-1. You need to pre-download your data to directory/ies and make sure that all genomes are not compressed.
+1. You need to pre-download your data to directoryes and make sure that all genomes are not compressed.
 If you have downloaded genomes from ENA and NCBI put them into different folders.
 If you've downloaded genomes from ENA save output CSV file with ENA genomes.

 2. You will need the following information to create YML:
  - catalogue name (for example, GUT)